ipfabric/docs/docs/System_Administration/Command_Line_Interface/Feature_Flags.md

 ### ACI Service Graphs

-Since `6.4.0`, ACI service graphs can be enabled by adding the following line to the `global` environment file `/etc/default/ipf-appliance-local`:
+Since `6.4.0`, ACI service graphs (data collection and L3 path lookup) can be enabled by adding the following line to the `global` environment file `/etc/default/ipf-appliance-local`:

 ```
 ENABLE_ACI_SERVICEGRAPHS_ENDPOINTS=true
 ```

+Since `7.3.0`, ACI service graphs L2 path lookup is supported.

 ### Download of FMC ICMP Object Definitions 1 by 1